Bennet family: Lydia Bennet

 Mary Pearson is thought to have been the model for Lydia.
 She was briefly engaged to Jane Austen's brother, Henry Thomas Austen.

 Lydia Wickham (née Bennet) is the youngest Bennet sister, being 15 years old at the beginning of the novel and 16 years old by the end.

-In personality, Lydia is a younger version of her mother, as well as her mother's favourite ("Lydia was...a favourite with her mother, whose affection had brought her into public at an early age"); She is called "silly & ignorant", "vain, ignorant, idle, and absolutely uncontrolled", and "untamed, unabashed, wild, noisy, and fearless", with an exaggerated estimation of her own self-importance, which her mother views as "cheerfulness", "jolliness", and "flirtatiousness".
+In personality, Lydia is a younger version of her mother, as well as "a favourite with her mother, whose affection had brought her into public at an early age."
+She is called "silly & ignorant", "vain, ignorant, idle, and absolutely uncontrolled", and "untamed, unabashed, wild, noisy, and fearless", with an exaggerated estimation of her own self-importance, which her mother views as "cheerfulness", "jolliness", and "flirtatiousness".
 Like her mother, Lydia is incapable of keeping secrets and respecting confidences.

-Lydia lives in the moment, thinking only of herself and things that relate to her own enjoyments (clothes, parties, flirting with handsome men in regimental uniforms, being the envy of others), wrapped up in herself, and sparing no thought for consequences to herself or others, especially when it gets in the way of her own enjoyment.
-Her behaviour leads to her running off to London with George Wickham, who has no intention of marrying her: "But [Darcy] found Lydia absolutely resolved on remaining where she was.
+Lydia lives in the moment, thinking only of herself and things that relate to her own enjoyments (clothes, parties, flirting with handsome men in regimental uniforms, being the envy of others), and is wrapped up in herself, and sparing no thought for consequences to herself or others, especially when it gets in the way of her own enjoyment.
+Her behaviour leads to her running off to London with George Wickham, who has no intention of marrying her: But [Darcy] found Lydia absolutely resolved on remaining where she was.
 She cared for none of her friends; she wanted no help of [Darcy's]; she would not hear of leaving Wickham.
 She was sure they should be married some time or other, and it did not much signify when.
-Since such were her feelings, it only remained, [Darcy] thought, to secure and expedite a marriage".
+Since such were her feelings, it only remained, [Darcy] thought, to secure and expedite a marriage.